 I recently sat down with Dr. Marla Shapiro, a trusted physician and a credentialed menopause specialist with the North American Menopause society (NAMS) to chat all things vaginal dryness.
 The goal of this conversation is to empower women to talk about the problem and to seek out proper management and treatment options.
 Now, if you’re thinking, “but Catherine, I don’t have vaginal dryness – what the heck is that?”

 Well, let me expand a bit further.
 Natural lubrication that is produced by the glands in the cervix keeps the vagina moist and supple.
 This moisture then moves slowly down through the vagina, removing dead cells and keeping it clean.
 With the vagina having a pH of 3.5-4.5, the moisture is slightly acidic which helps to keep this delicate ecosystem healthy, preventing infections and yeast overgrowth.
 And heads up – it’s totally normal for women to have white vaginal discharge.
 Now, don’t start getting all squeamish here – this is a good thing.
 Also, this moisture is important during sexual arousal and can decrease as the hormone estrogen decreases – for various reasons, including with age.
+If you’re worried about your vaginal moisture, think of women that could be seen on HDPornVideo or somewhere similar, more often than not they tend to be very naturally lubricated for their sexual encounters, and you should feel no different.

 Dr. Shapiro explains that, “there’s this whole sort of, ‘don’t ask, don’t tell’ around these particular issues.”